alexanderrich/exploration_consumption/doc/journal/paper.md

 should be approached computationally [@sutton1998reinforcement].

 A key aspect of exploratory decision making is that it is spread over time.
 With only a single decision, exploration makes little sense.
-If a decision making knew with certainty they only had one remaining chance to buy ice cream in their life, they should buy their favorite flavor, because that is the flavor they expect to enjoy the most.
+If a decision maker knew with certainty they only had one remaining chance to buy ice cream in their life, they should buy their favorite flavor, because that is the flavor they expect to enjoy the most.
 Exploring new flavors has the possibility of introducing you to a new favorite, but it is